 I use lots of treats during training.
 I don’t use shop bought treats as that would end up being pretty expensive and I’m not sure how healthy a lot of them are.

 I dry meat.
 It’s reasonably easy.
 It’s pretty cheap.
 Dried meat is easy to handle and doesn’t get your fingers smelly and greasy.

-The treats will keep in the fridge for ages if fully dried.
+The treats will keep for ages if fully dried.

 Don’t forget to take into account any treats your dog has had when considering their daily food allowance.